Mostazafan Foundation: Economic activity

 The foundation is involved in numerous sectors of the economy, including shipping, metal, petrochemicals, construction materials, dams, towers, farming, horticulture, tourism, transportation, hotels, and commercial services.
 It controls 40% of Iran's production of soft drinks, including Zamzam Cola which it owns and produces; the newspapers Ettelaat and Kayhan.
 It "controls 20% of the country's production of textiles ... two-thirds of all glass products and a dominant share also in tiles, chemicals, tires, foodstuffs."
 Its total value was estimated by one source at "as much as $12 billion," by another as "in all probability exceed[ing] $10 billion."

 Mostazafan's largest subsidiary is the Agricultural and Food Industries Organization (AFIO), which owns more than 115 additional companies.
 Some of the foundation's contract work also includes large engineering projects, such as the construction of Terminal One of the Imam Khomeini International Airport.

 Mostazafan also has a history of soliciting contract work abroad.
 It currently maintains economic connections with countries in the Middle East, Europe, Africa, and South Asia, as well as in Russia and other former states of the Soviet Union.

 According to one of the foundation's former directors, Mohsen Rafighdoost, Mostazafan allocates 50 percent of its profits to providing aid to the needy in the form of low-interest loans or monthly pensions, while it invests the remaining 50 percent in its various subsidiaries.
 With over 200,000 employees, it owns and operates approximately 350 subsidiary and affiliate companies in numerous industries including agriculture, industry, transportation, and tourism.
 Bonyad-e Mostazafan va Janbazan represented approximately 10 percent of the Iranian government's annual budget in 2003.
 The MJF has an estimated value of more than $3 billion.

 Controversies

-As employers of approximately five million Iranians and providers of social welfare services to "perhaps several million more", bonyads such as Mostazafan "have a large constituency and are able to build support for the government among the working and lower classes."
+As employers of approximately five million Iranians and providers of social welfare services to "perhaps several million more", bonyads such as Mostazafan" have a large constituency and are able to build support for the government among the working and lower classes."
 Nonetheless, the foundation has been subject to a number of controversies common to other bonyads in the years since its inception.
 The foundation and other bonyads are "exempt from official oversight as key religious leaders and former or current government officials control them.
 They enjoy virtual tax exemption and customs privileges, preferential access to credit and foreign exchange, and regulatory protection from private sector competition".

 In 2003, there was talk of the foundation "spinning off its social responsibilities" and becoming "a purely commercial conglomerate," leaving open the question of who would own it and why it should exist as a foundation.

+In April 2025, an explosion at an Iranian port, which killed approximately 70 people and injured over 1,000 others, had its epicenter at a facility owned by Mostazafan Foundation.
+The port where the blast happened, named Shahid Rajaei, allegedly took in a chemical component needed for solid fuel for ballistic missiles.